 - 1.5 cups milk chocolate chips, plus more to taste to top the muffins

 - ½ cup white chocolate chips

 - Preheat oven to 400 degrees Fahrenheit.
-Line a 12-count muffin pan with muffin liners, spray with baking spray and set aside.
+Line a 12-count muffin pan with muffin liners, spray with cooking spray and set aside.

-- To the bowl of a stand mixer fitted with a paddle attachment (or using a mixing bowl and a hand mixer), blend (on medium-high speed) sugar and butter until combined and creamy, about 1 to 2 minutes (stop to scrape sides of bowl, as necessary, with a rubber spatula).
+- To the bowl of a stand mixer fitted with a paddle attachment (or using a mixing bowl and a hand mixer), blend (on medium-high speed) sugar and butter until combined and creamy, about 1 to 2 minutes (as necessary, stop to scrape the sides of the bowl with a rubber spatula).

 - Add vanilla extract and blend in.
 Reduce speed and add eggs, one at a time, blending until just combined.